juzoff/Credit-Score-Classification-Dataset-Project-Multiclass/README.md

   - Test set results:
 ![test all](https://github.com/user-attachments/assets/5000743b-99dd-462b-851b-039563c5a6d6)

- #### The following tables were stored for attribute selection in the second branch of development:
+ #### The following tables were stored to assist in attribute selection in the second branch of this GitHub Repository:
 - All attributes decision tree variable importance table identified the most influential attributes based on the reduction in impurity at splits:
   ![variable importance decision tree](https://github.com/user-attachments/assets/4f1a4b2f-93a4-46e3-850f-c38ec2c89656)
 - Random forest variable importance table ranked attributes based on the mean decrease in accuracy or Gini index across the ensemble of trees: